pyroesp/pyroesp.github.io/_posts/2019-24-04-Game-Boy-Oscilloscope-part-2.md

 I only hope that I didn't break anything on the PCB because of the shorts I had...

 I also found out that the digital potentiometer symbol in KiCad, had it's pin 12 and 13 swapped.
-Unfortunately my board has already been done, so I have to somehow swap those two pins.
+Unfortunately my board was already done, so I have to somehow swap those two pins.
 I submitted an issue and fixed the symbol in a pull request to the official KiCad symbols github repo.

 The fix isn't pretty, but it should work: